Correspondences acting on constant cycle curves on K3 surfaces: Preliminaries.

 with support in $|Z|\cap p_{1,X}^{-1}(|D|)$.
 By push forward we have a cycle $p_{2,X*}(Z\cdot p_{1,X}^*(D))$ with support in $p_{2,X}(|Z|\cap p_{1,X}^{-1}(|D|))$ as wanted.
 The definition is extended by linearity.

 Overall, this refinement gives us a class with a precise support $p_{2,X}(|Z|\cap p_{1,X}^{-1}(|D|))$, for a given precise support $|D|$.
-Furthermore, it allows to define pullbacks of non flat projections.
+Furthermore, it allows to define pullbacks of non-flat projections.
 We use this refinement to lift $Z_*$ at the level of cycles under certain assumptions.

 \begin{lemma} Let $X$ be a smooth projective surface and $Z\in Z_2(X\times X)$ be an irrecucible reduced subvariety.
 Assume that one of the following holds: \begin{enumerate} \item $p_{2,X}(Z)\subseteq X$ has dimension $\leq 1$; \item $p_{1,X}$ is generically finite. \end{enumerate} Then there exists a homomorphism $Z_*:Z_1(X)\to Z_1(X)$ making the diagram